technololy/loraxEPI/InterviewTestMid/README.md

 Add a new method to the logger which takes a list of strings & writes them as a CSV.
 Create a new implementation of the logger class.
 * The LogMessage method should include a timestamp.
-* The other methods method should not change.
+* The other methods should not change.

 ## Dependency Injection
 Alter the Program code to implement dependency injection for the Logger.